Let's Talk

 Don Murray

-At CoreCivic, Don oversaw all offsite medical operations, including Centralized Scheduling, Provider Network, Claims Processing, Telehealth, and Data & Analytics.
-During his tenure at CoreCivic, he reduced offsite medical costs by nearly $22M per year and increased access to care by 100%.
-He improved claims processing and billing accuracy to over 99% and grew the offsite provider network to over 600 providers across the United States.
-Don’s proudest moment was receiving the highest engagement scores in Health Services and building a culture rooted in trust, empathy, and curiosity.
+At CoreCivic, Don led large-scale operational integrations, overseeing offsite medical operations, including Centralized Scheduling, Provider Network, Claims Processing, Telehealth, and Data & Analytics.
+His strategic initiatives reduced offsite medical costs by nearly $22M per year, increased access to care, and optimized claims processing accuracy to over 99%.
+He successfully expanded the provider network to over 600+ partners nationwide.
+Beyond financial and operational impact, Don’s leadership fostered a culture of trust, empathy, and innovation, reflected in the highest engagement scores in Health Services.

-Don holds a Master’s in Healthcare Administration (MHA) degree from Trinity University in San Antonio, Texas, and a Master’s in Business Administration (MBA) degree from Lipscomb University in Nashville, TN.
-He completed his undergraduate degree in Business Administration at Trinity University, where he also played Men's Varsity Tennis from 2008-2011 and NCAA Division I Tennis at the College of Charleston in 2007-2008.
+Don holds a Master’s in Healthcare Administration (MHA) from Trinity University and an MBA from Lipscomb University.
+He earned his undergraduate degree in Business Administration from Trinity University, where he was a collegiate athlete, playing NCAA Division I and III tennis.

 Don's LinkedIn